 A recorded version of the Traceability System Update / Q&A webinar hosted by LCB leaders is now available for viewing.
 Click here to watch.

 Commercial cannabis software systems (third party integrators) registered with the State of Washington have been provided credentials from Leaf Data Systems to integrate with the system.
 You should check with your third party provider to confirm they've validated with Leaf Data Systems.
 More information for third party integrators is available at the Info for Third Party Integrators page.

 - CannaData Solutions

 - Quantum Leaf Solutions

 Monthly Sales & Tax Reporting

-Your February, 2018 monthly sales report is due by March 20, 2018.
-For February, 2018 monthly sales reporting only, use the Retailer Sales and Excise Tax spreadsheet found on the Traceability Reporting page should be used.
+Your March, 2018 monthly sales report is due by April 20, 2018.
+For March, 2018 monthly sales reporting only, use the Retailer Sales and Excise Tax spreadsheet found on the Traceability Reporting page.